Diet Coke: Advertising slogans

-Coca-Cola has used various slogans throughout Diet Coke's history to advertize the product, both in the United States and internationally.
-"Just for the taste of it!" was the brand's first tagline and has been used continously off and on since 1982.
+Coca-Cola has used various slogans throughout Diet Coke's history to advertise the product, both in the United States and internationally.
+"Just for the taste of it!" was the brand's first tagline and has been used continuously off and on since 1982.
 Another tagline Diet Coke used in the 1980s was "The one of a kind".

 In the 1990s, a number of different slogans were used including: "Taste it all!", "This is Refreshment", and "You are what you drink".
 This was followed by "Live Your Life" in 1999.
 In the 2000s, slogans used for Diet Coke include: "Do what feels good", "Must be a Diet Coke thing", "Life is how you take it", "Light it up!", and "Yours".
 In 2009, Diet Coke was part of Coca-Cola's Open Happiness campaign which lasted for several years.
 There was also the "Hello You..." campaign in Britain in 2009, and "I light it" in Spain 2010 (a reference to Coca-Cola Light).

 From 2010 to 2014, "Stay Extraordinary" was the main slogan in use.
 Coca-Cola launched the "You're on" campaign in 2014.
 However it was soon dropped after it was mocked, due to its unintentional drug reference (cocaine).
 Later that year, "Get a Taste" was introduced, asking the question "what if life tasted this good?".
 This campaign lasted until 2018.
 In 2018, Diet Coke launched the "Because I can." slogan and campaign at the same time as a major rebrand and the addition of new flavors.
 The campaign had a lukewarm reception.
 In 2020, a new campaign was launched in Britain, "Give yourself a Diet Coke break".

 In 2021, Diet Coke launched the slogan and campaign "Just because", along with a remixed version of their "Just for the taste of it!" jingle.
 "This Is My Taste" was launched for the brand in Britain and Ireland in 2024.